DukeyToo/es6-promise-patterns/README.md

      */
     my.take = function() {
         if (my.available > 0) {
+            // no need to wait - take a slot and resolve immediately
             my.available -= 1;
             return Promise.resolve();
         } else {
-            var p = new Promise(function(resolve, reject) {
+            // need to wait - return promise that resolves when wait is over var p = new Promise(function(resolve, reject) {
                 futures.push(resolve);
             });